Johntmwolfe/local/README.md

-This branch is for HW6 in CS3560.
-We are going to use Doxygen to document the crap out of the game files.
+This branch is for working on class stuff for CS3560 at Ohio University.
+Clearing it up so it's ready to use for the final.